jackocnr/intl-tel-input/README.md

 **strictMode**
 Type: `Boolean` Default: `false`
-Ignore irrelevant characters (e.g. only allow a plus at the beginning, followed by numbers), and cap the length at the maximum valid number length.
+As the user types in the input, ignore any irrelevant characters.
+Basically, the user can only enter numeric characters, and an optional plus at the beginning.
+Cap the length at the maximum valid number length.
 Requires the `utilsScript` option.
+[See example](https://intl-tel-input.com/examples/strict-mode.html).

 **useFullscreenPopup**
 Type: `Boolean` Default: `true on mobile devices, false otherwise`